Van Johnson: Freelancer

 During the 1950s, Johnson continued to appear in films and also appeared frequently in television guest appearances.
 He appeared as the celebrity mystery guest on What's My Line? airing on November 22, 1953, but was not questioned by the panel due to advance notice of his appearance.
-He then appeared again on the May 22, 1955 airing and was guessed by Fred Allen.
+He then appeared again on the May 22, 1955, airing and was guessed by Fred Allen.
 He was in The End of the Affair (1955) at Columbia then made The Bottom of the Bottle (1956) at Fox.
 He received favorable critical notices for the 1956 dramatic film Miracle in the Rain, co-starring Jane Wyman, in which he played a good-hearted young soldier preparing to go to war, and in the mystery 23 Paces to Baker Street, in which he played a blind playwright residing in London.
 He returned to MGM for Slander (1956) and Action of the Tiger (1957).

 Johnson appeared as the title character of the highly rated "spectacular," The Pied Piper of Hamelin, a musical version of Robert Browning's poem, set to the music of Edvard Grieg.
 Featuring Claude Rains in his only singing and dancing role, it aired on November 26, 1957, as part of NBC's week of Thanksgiving specials.
 The program was so successful it spawned a record album and was repeated in 1958.
 Syndicated to many local stations, it was rerun annually for many years in the tradition of other holiday specials.

-On February 19, 1959, Johnson appeared in the episode "Deadfall" of CBS's Dick Powell's Zane Grey Theater in the role of Frank Gilette, a former outlaw falsely charged with bank robbery.
+On February 19, 1959, Johnson appeared in the episode "Deadfall" of CBS's Dick Powell's Zane Grey Theatre in the role of Frank Gilette, a former outlaw falsely charged with bank robbery.
 He is framed by Hugh Perry, a corrupt prosecutor played by Harry Townes, and Deputy Stover, portrayed by Bing Russell.
 Convicted of the robbery, Gilette is captured by outlaws while on his way to prison, and the sheriff, Roy Lamont, portrayed by Grant Withers, is killed.

 In 1959, Johnson turned down an opportunity to star as Eliot Ness in The Untouchables, which went on to become a successful television series with Robert Stack as Ness.